dblakely/2018fUVA-CS4501MachineLearning/_posts/2018-08-16-Logistics.md

 ---

 + Course website, collab site and piazza site are ready.
-+ All logistic issues have been announced through course email list 18f-cs-4501-001@collab.its.virginia.edu!
++ All logistic issues have been announced through course [email list](mailto:18f-cs-4501-001@collab.its.virginia.edu)!
 + All late Homeworks should be submitted to [18f-cs-4501-001-ta@collab.its.virginia.edu](mailto:18f-cs-4501-001-ta@collab.its.virginia.edu)